-The conference dinner will take place on June 5, 2019, in the Arminius Markthalle Berlin.
+The conference dinner will take place on June 5, 2019 at 19:30 at the restaurant Hackescher Hof.

 We have organized two contingents of rooms that can be booked and paid by yourselves.
 The booking forms for these rooms will be sent to you by e-mail within a few days after your registration.
 Speakers obtain their hotel booking information will follow by e-mail.